An abscess is a pocket of pus that forms around the root of an infected tooth. Anyone, from children to the elderly, can get one.

 Extraction: If the endodontist can’t save the tooth, it will have to come out.

 Root canal: You may have heard about this common way to treat an abscess.
 It’s the best way to save your tooth.
 The endodontist drills into your tooth and cleans the pulp from inside it and the root canals that go down into your gum.
-He fills and seals the empty spaces.
+They fill and seal the empty spaces.
 You’ll either get a filling or a crown.
 The restored tooth will look and work just like your other teeth.

 Surgery: You may need it to drain a periodontal abscess.